What is a Health Psychologist?

 This course explores psychophysiological issues specific to the female population, outlining methods of assessment and intervention for women, from childhood to old age.
 Topics include self esteem, societal roles, self care, sexual health, motherhood, security, and positive aging.

 This course covers common disorders, as well as methods of promoting health and wellness among children and adolescents.
 Topics include anorexia and adolescent obesity as well as treatments for these issues, including diet and healthy exercise habits.
-Students also learn about PTSD, STDs, and addiction among this demographic.
+Degree-seekers also learn about PTSD, STDs, and addiction among this demographic.

 This course trains students to employ multidisciplinary techniques in studying issues currently facing the elderly population.
 Students explore both traditional and cross-cultural viewpoints on the social, psychological, and physical health of aging patients, discussing the management of cognitive changes, chronic diseases, and sociability issues specific to this demographic.

 This course builds on previous study of quantitative research, exploring advanced statistical methods of data analysis, including mediation, logistic regression, ANOVA, and MANOVA.
-The course emphasizes problem solving and critical thinking, as well as building technical skills in statistical software and applications.
+The course emphasizes problem-solving and critical thinking, as well as building technical skills in statistical software and applications.

 Required Licenses and Internships to Become a Health Psychologist